jacktasia/java-repl/README.md

 Tests
 -----

 Top of my TODO list.
-Please feel free to fork and get them started!
+Please feel free to fork and add more!